The Gatormen of Blindwater lake are the core of a vast reptilian cult dedicated to its self-made deity, Bloody Barnabas

 This list was last updated: 2021.10 (Edit)

 All-In-One Army Box (limited production, and out of stock as of 2019.08)

 You can spend each Requisition Point on either:

 - The field allowance of Gatorman Posse units in this army becomes U (Unlimited).

 - Gatorman Posse units in this army gain Snacking

-- Snacking - When this model boxes a living model with a melee attack, it can choose to RFP the boxed model.
-When it does, this model can remove d3 damage points.
+- Snacking - When a model with Snacking boxes a living model with a melee attack, it can choose to RFP the boxed model.
+When it does, the model with Snacking can remove d3 damage points.